 Propertunity Pty Ltd was incorporated in 1993 and is today still headed up by the founding Managing Director, Alan Fox.

-Very actively involved within the industry, Alan has been recently appointed Secretary of REBAA (Real Estate Buyers Agents Association) Australia’s only national industry body for buyers agents.
+Very actively involved within the industry, Alan has recently served for a 2 year period, as Secretary of REBAA (Real Estate Buyers Agents Association) Australia’s only national industry body for buyers agents.

 Alan doesn’t just talk the talk, he walks the walk.
 He has personally bought, renovated, developed, and continues to hold, an extensive residential investment property portfolio both individually and jointly with selected J.V. partners.
 He and other members of the Propertunity team are all experienced seasoned investors in their own right.
 They know what to look out for when purchasing property for themselves or for you.